jamespfennell/transiter/docs/src/deployment.md

 ```

 on your personal machine and it will work.
-You can also install/delete transit systems this way, and so on.
+You can also install/delete transit systems this way, etc.

 ## Monitoring

-After deploying Transiter you [may be interested in monitoring it](monitoring.md).
+After deploying Transiter you [may be want to monitor it](monitoring.md).